-Ugly divorce cases tend to make news, but most divorces are quick, no-fault cases that don’t cost couples their life savings.
-If you and your spouse can hammer out agreements in your divorce, then you may be good candidates for an "uncontested divorce."
+Ugly, drawn-out divorce cases tend to make news, but many couples manage to go through the process without battling each other in court and emptying their bank accounts.
+If you and your spouse can compromise and work out agreements when ending your marriage, then you may be good candidates for an "uncontested divorce."

-Once the forms are complete, you’ll take the original petition and summons and two copies to the office of the court clerk.
+Once the forms are complete, take the original petition, summons, and other forms, along with two copies of everything, to the office of the court clerk.
 You're responsible to pay a filing fee at the time you submit your paperwork.
 The fee varies by county.
 If you can't afford the filing fee, be sure to ask your local court clerk for a fee waiver form.
-If your fee waiver request gets approved, you won’t have to pay filing fees but you may still be responsible for service fees.

 You then need to serve official copies of the divorce paperwork on your spouse (the "respondent").
 Usually, this means that you pay for a sheriff's deputy or professional process server to hand deliver a copy of the papers to the respondent.
 (Ky.
 Rev. Stat. § 403.150 (2021).)

 After you've filed all the legal forms for your uncontested divorce, including your separation agreement, there must be a final hearing on your divorce (but not before you've been separated for 60 days).
 At the hearing, the judge will review your settlement agreement to ensure that it's basically fair and serves the best interests of any minor children.
 Unless the settlement is "unconscionable," the judge will approve and incorporate the agreement into your divorce decree.
 At that point, your divorce will be final.